The Renormalization Group for Large-Scale Structure: Origin of Galaxy Stochasticity: Conclusion

 \section{Conclusion}

 We have used the general effective action for large-scale structure, \refeq{Sreal}, to derive the ``RG-LSS'' equations which describe the running of bias and stochastic contributions to the clustering of LSS tracers under a change of the renormalization scale.
 This extends the analysis of Paper 1 \cite{Rubira:2023vzw}, which focused on bias, i.e. terms linear in the current $J$, to arbitrary powers of $J$.
+Our result therefore is the most general RG running for the leading-in-derivative terms of the EFT of LSS.
 In \refsec{running}, we make use of the Wilson-Polchinski formalism to derive how those terms are sourced by bias operators and lower-order-in-$J$ stochastic parameters.
-We provide a very general master formula \refeq{masterSol} for the evolution of a general stochastic parameter as a function of the cutoff $\L$, which simplifies to \refeq{dUnit} for the shot-noise contributions to $n$-point functions.
-We also analyse in \refsec{results} solutions to the RG-flow including stochastic parameters.
+We provide a general master formula \refeq{masterSol} for the evolution of any stochastic or bias parameter as a function of the cutoff $\L$, which simplifies to \refeq{dUnit} for the shot-noise contributions to $n$-point functions.
+We also analyse in \refsec{results} solutions for the RG-flow including stochastic parameters.